This page provides an overview of how to find and use your Google Kubernetes Engine (GKE) in Cloud Logging.

 projects/[YOUR_PROJECT_ID]/logs/stdout – logs written to standard out

-Using the Classic version of the Logs Viewer, you can use the drop-downs to select the Kubernetes resource types and the corresponding values to use for the search.
+Using the Legacy Logs Viewer, you can use the drop-downs to select the Kubernetes resource types and the corresponding values to use for the search.
 For example, if you're using Kubernetes Engine Operations in your GKE cluster, you can start with selecting the Kubernetes Cluster resource type and then select the location and cluster name.
 You can then refine your search by selecting the Activity logs in the Log name drop-down.

-You can find more details in the Logging documentation about using Log Viewer (Classic).
+You can find more details in the Logging documentation about using the Legacy Logs Viewer.

 Using the Query Builder, you can build a query either by selecting fields from a drop-down or by adding query parameters manually.
 For example, if you're using Cloud Operations for GKE in your GKE cluster, you can start with selecting or searching for the Kubernetes Cluster resource type and then select the location and cluster name.
 You can then refine your search by selecting the Activity logs in the Log Name selector.

-You can find more details in the Logging documentation about using the Logs Viewer (Preview).
+You can find more details in the Logging documentation about using the Logs Explorer.

 If you're looking for specific logs, you can find a detailed set of sample queries to help you find your GKE logs below: